buschmais/maexo/distribution/binary/src/main/resources/readme.txt

 - samples/
     * basic
-        Demonstrates a basic OSGi container setup for MAEXO using Eclipse Equinox.
+        A basic OSGi container setup using MAEXO to provide MBeans for the OSGi Platform.
+    * commons.mbean
+        Shows the usage of the MAEXO APIs which support the development of MBeans in an OSGi environment.
     * ds
         Integration of MAEXO with OSGi Declarative Services.
     * spring